Ukrainian Dorian scale: Terminology

 Although this scale has been used in the music of Southeastern Europe and Western Asia for centuries, our terms for it only date to the twentieth century.
 The term Ukrainian Dorian (Ukrainisch-dorisch) was coined by the pioneering Jewish musicologist Abraham Zevi Idelsohn in the 1910s, who was influenced by the Ukrainian folklorist Filaret Kolessa and associated this scale with Ukrainian music (particularly in the epic poems called "Dumy").
 Because of this association it has also been called the "Duma mode" in the context of Ukrainian music.
 At other times Idelsohn called it simply a dorian mode with an augmented fourth.
 Moisei Beregovsky, a Soviet ethnomusicologist, was critical of Idelsohn's work and preferred the term "altered Dorian" (Измененный дорийский); he agreed it was most common in Ukrainian Dumy and also in Romanian, Moldavian and Jewish music.
 Mark Slobin, an American ethnomusicologist, who translated Beregovski's work to English, calls it the "raised-fourth scale".

 In folk and religious music from various ethnic groups of Southeastern Europe it has a variety of other names.
 In the context of Jewish cantorial music or Nusach it has been named after various prayers it was used in; most commonly "Mi Shebeirach scale", but also Av HaRachamim and others.
 Since the 1980s some of these religious terms have been applied to Klezmer music as well, most commonly Mi Shebeirach.
-In Russian, it is called the Hutsul mode (гуцульський лад) after the ethnic group of that name.
+In Ukrainian, it is called the Hutsul mode (гуцульський лад) after the subethnic group of that name.
 In the context of modern Greek music it has variously been called Karagouna, Romanikos, Nikriz or Piraeotiko minore (Piraeus minor) In contexts influenced by the Turkish makam system, which includes Greek music, it is often compared to the pentachord Nikriz.